Robust Approximation of the Stochastic Koopman Operator: Dynamic Mode Decomposition

 Dynamic mode decomposition algorithms compute an approximation of the matrix $\mathbf{K}$ from data.
 If we can measure the observables $f_1,f_2,...,f_k$ along a trajectory $x_0,x_1,...,x_n$, we can form the vector valued observable $\mathbf{f}:M\to\R^k$ by

-Given $\K$, Each $\mathbf{f}(t)$ is called a data snapshot.
-Given a data matrix of these snapshots we can construct an operator $A:\R^k\to \R^k$, called the DMD operator, which (approximately) maps each data snapshot to the next one, i.e. Standard DMD constructs a matrix $C$ to minimize the error
+Each $\mathbf{f}(x_t)$ is called a data snapshot.
+Given a data matrix whose columns are snapshots of $\mathbf{f}$, we can construct an operator $A:\R^k\to \R^k$, called the DMD operator, which (approximately) maps each data snapshot to the next one, i.e. Standard DMD algorithms (see \cite{Schmid},\cite{Williams2015data},\cite{Mezic2020},\cite{Kutz} and the sources therein) construct a matrix $C$ to minimize the error